 Yeeks!
 What am I going to do with my kids during all of these months?

-Don’t fret, here are tips to simplify the summer vacation planning process… AND make it more fun.
+Don’t fret, here are tips to simplify the summer vacation planning with children process… AND make it more fun.

 Since summer planning is like one big puzzle… let’s turn it into a game!

 Playfulness is a terrific way to deal with everyday parenting challenges.
 Like kids complaining while waiting in long lines.
 Or the overwhelming daily task of getting kids ready on time.
 And even making the kids (and you!) do chores.
 My parents used a playful approach, so this is how I raised my two kids.

 I wrote Parenting—Let’s Make a Game of It to share this simple family trick and make parenting less stressful for others.
 Through light-hearted stories, you’ll learn playful ways to stop struggling with your child and start having more fun.
 You can order this book at a special price, which has been a #1 New Release in 7 Amazon categories.

 Let’s get back to implementing our Summer Puzzle Planning game!